ArtoriasCode/docker-terraria/README.md

 ```
 3) Wait until the installation is complete.

-To access the server in the game, enter the IP address of your VPS server, the port specified in `.env`, and the password specified in `serverconfig.txt`.
+To access the server in the game, enter the IP address of your VPS server, the port specified in `.env`, and the password specified in `serverconfig.txt`, if specified.